 Rhinoplasty is a type of plastic surgery used to improve various aspects of the nose.
-While cosmetic rhinoplasty surgery improves the appearance of the nose, functional rhinoplasty surgery restores the function of the nose.
+While cosmetic rhinoplasty surgery aesthetically improves the nose, functional rhinoplasty surgery restores the function of the nose.

-Functional rhinoplasty is commonly used to resolve numerous causes of nasal obstructions, including the following:
+Functional rhinoplasty is commonly performed to resolve causes of nasal obstructions, including the following:

 Deviated Septum: The septum is the piece of cartilage that divides the right and left nostrils.
-When the septum is crooked, misaligned, or off-center, it results in sinus infections and nasal congestion.
+When the septum is crooked, misaligned, or off-center, sinus infections and nasal congestion can occur.
 It can also cause nosebleeds and headaches.
-Septoplasty, a type of rhinoplasty, is carried out to realign the septum and clear the blocked nasal passages.
+Septoplasty, a type of rhinoplasty, realigns the septum and clears the blocked nasal passages.

 Nasal Valve Collapse: The nasal valve is the narrowest part of the nasal airway and remains open during nasal breathing.
-A nasal valve collapse is a common cause of external airway obstruction, which mostly happens due to an injury caused by disease, aging, or surgery.
+A nasal valve collapse is a common cause of external airway obstruction, primarily due to an injury.
 A nasal valve collapse is corrected by performing rhinoplasty.

-Because each patient varies in their anatomy, Doctors Stephen and Scott Smith offer customized rhinoplasty surgery to correct the nasal obstruction.
-If you are suffering from nasal obstruction, contact us and book a consultation immediately so that we can help resolve it.
+Because each patient varies in their anatomy, Doctors Stephen P. Smith and Dr. Scott W. Smith offer customized procedures to correct the nasal obstruction.
+If you are suffering from these issues, contact us today to book a consultation to speak to our team members.

 In many cases, the procedure is covered by insurance.
 It will depend on the type of surgery performed and the reason for it.
 The best way to get the most accurate cost and decide if this procedure is right for you is to book a consultation.

 On average, the procedure will take between 1-4 hours to perform.
 The surgery is typically an outpatient procedure, allowing you to rest and recuperate from the comfort of your own home.